Blqtent/jackc/contributing.md

 # John gets  :  20 * 0.75 * 3.50 =  52.50 USD
 # Ashok gets :  15 * 2.00 * 3.50 = 105.00 USD
 # Redistributed total :            997.50
-# It remains 2.50 USD that we will use to something useful to the world.
+# It remains 2.50 USD that we will use to pay the infrastructure (website, ...).
 # Note that the money transfer will be charged by the banks so the real amount
 # will be lower than that.